djkrofch/edulis/README.md

 ## WIP

 Currently, this repository serves a backup only purpose, and over time the contents will grow and evolve, ultimatley serving as a distribution source for small analysys projects.

+## amfluxDataReader.R

+A bit of a misnomer at this point, this script simply reads in all of the Ameriflux files in a directory into the R workspace one at a time, concatenating the files in the process into a single variable.
+The 'SITE' variable is also appended as part of the loop iteration.
+During the concatenation process, a concatenated daily file is also created, with a host of commonly desired variables included.
+Its not very fancy but it works for the time being.